drkmsmithjr/LConnect/README.md

 ![alt text](https://github.com/drkmsmithjr/LConnect/blob/master/blockdiagram.png "System Block Diagram")
 ## Current Senor Board
 The current sensor board will monitor the AC primary of the Lawn Light system.
 A current transformer monitors the signal and converts the signal into a low voltage AC wave that the MCP3008 10Bit ADC can read.
 The ADC reads the AC signal many times to find the peak value.
 This peak value represents the power in the system.
-The current transformer has a turns ratio of 2500:1 to allow the high current reading to be read by our Raspberry pi.
-When the wire to be monitored is placed inside the torroidal core, the secondary winding will by 1/2500 the value.
-The secondary is loaded with a 470 ohm resistor and will convert this current to a voltage.
-The ADC will read this voltage and then send the signal to the Raspberry pi via an SPI interface.
-The 10 bit ADC reading is equally spaced across 3.3v, so the volts/bit = ADC READING times (3.3v/1024).
-Since this is the voltage being read across the 470 ohm resistor, the current ready is obtained by dividing by this resistance (470ohms).
-This represents the peak current on the secondary.
-You have to multiply this by the current transformer turns ratio (2500:1) to obtain the current on the primary.
-Multiply this by 0.707 to obtain RMS current.
-The result is RMS CURRENT = ADC_READING times (3.3v/1024/470(2500)(.707))

-For outside low voltage halogen lighting, where the reactance of the system is minimal, this RMS current can be multiplied by AC voltage (i.e. 120volts) to Obtan the power being used.

 ## Relay Board
-The HOT AC Wire of the Lawn Lights is controled by a 15v current and 250v relay.  the Raspberry Pi can drive the relay directly using the low current relay windings.
+The HOT AC Wire of the Lawn Lights is controled by a 15A, 250v relay.  the Raspberry Pi GPIO signals then connects to the relay board control inputs to control the individual relays.
 CAUTION.
 EXTREME CARE MUST BE TAKEN WORKING WITH PRIMARY AC SIGNALS.
-TOUCHING THESE LINES WITHOUT PROPER OPERATION CAN KILL.
+TOUCHING THESE LINES WITHOUT PROPER PRECAUTION CAN KILL.
 IF YOU HAVE ANY DOUBT, DON'T DO IT.
 ALWAYS CHECKOUT OPERATION OF THE RELAY FIRST WITHOUT AC POWER BEFORE TRYING FULL POWER.
 ## RPi Power Supply
 A 2 Amp power supply is recommended.
 This power supply is always on and provides power to the Rasberry Pi and all the other LawnConnect Control circuitry.
 ## Raspberry Pi
 A model B+ is used.
 This Raspberry Pi needs to be setup with Raspbian distribution and to auto connect to the wifi system.

 # Wiring Diagram:
 This is how the Raspberry Pi is connected to the sensor board schematic and the relay board